Borel's rank theorem for Artin $L$-functions: Introduction

 \subsection{Acknowledgments}

 I would like to thank Elden Elmanto, Mona Merling, and Maximilien P\'eroux for their comments and suggestions after carefully reading through earlier drafts of this paper.
 I also want to thank Matt Ando, Mark Behrens, Ted Chinburg, Guchuan Li, and Charles Rezk for helpful discussions related to this project.
+Finally, I would like to thank the anonymous referee for many helpful comments and suggestions on revisions.